Belgian Gardens

 PROFILE FAQ

-Belgian Gardens has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Belgian Gardens has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect the region.
-Key initiatives are Mater Private Hospital Townsville Relocation, Weststate Private Hospital, Army Aviation Program of Works - RAAF Base Townsville, and West End Reservoir Renewal.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely impacting the region.
+Key initiatives include Mater Private Hospital Townsville Relocation, Weststate Private Hospital, Army Aviation Program of Works - RAAF Base Townsville, and West End Reservoir Renewal.

 Professional plan users can use the search below to filter and access additional projects.